 If your commercial property needs a new roof, it can be easy to simply switch like for like.
 But this might not be the best decision.
 Instead, you should make sure that you choose a roof option that is stylish, and practical, suiting all the requirements of your building.
 You also need a roof that will offer longevity, so that you won’t be in the same situation in just a few short years.
 Single ply roofing is a great option that can tick all the boxes.
-And using single ply roofing to create a green roof could be even better.
+Using single ply roofing to create a green roof could be even better.
 But what is a green roof?
-And how could a green roof transform your property?
+How could a green roof transform your property?
 Well, here at Enviroply Roofing, we are the North West’s leading roofing experts.
 As a result, we have produced this guide to green roofs.

 What is a green roof?

 A green roof usually uses a single play roofing system, which is then held in place by a layer of vegetation.
 This is usually in the form of a sedum mat, which is rolled over the top to act as a ballast.
-As you can tell, the correct wind load calculations are vital to creating an effective green roof that will be durable, stable and secure.
+As you can tell, the correct wind load calculations are vital to creating an effective green roof that will be durable, stable, and secure.

 A sedum mat is often used to create a green roof.
 A sedum mat is simply a fibrous mat, into which many sedum plants are sewn.
 These plants will flourish and grow in many harsh environments, like those found on urban or industrial roofs.